 Sometimes a sentence flows to paper or screen on a writer’s first approach.
 Other times it takes editing to get the tone and intended impact just right.
 During online photography classes with Joy Sussman, I’ve been learning that this can also be true of photographs.

-Here is an early version and final version of the last sentence of my coming-in-March picture book, Harry and Walter.
+Here is an early version and the final version of the last sentence of my coming-in-March picture book, Harry and Walter.

 — Harry took Walter’s hand and off they went.